troberts-28/react-native-timer-picker/README.md

 ## Demos 📱

-**Try it out for yourself on [Expo Snack](https://snack.expo.dev/@nuumi/react-native-timer-picker-demo)!** Make sure to run it on iOS/Android to try it out properly.
+**Try it out for yourself on [Expo Snack](https://snack.expo.dev/@nuumi/react-native-timer-picker-demo)!** Make sure to run it on iOS/Android to see it working properly.

 <p>
     <img src="demos/example1.gif" width="250" height="550" style="margin-right:50px"/>